SelectUSA/website/_posts/2015-01-27-economic-development-organization-counseling.md

 ### How to Request EDO Counseling:

-To request investment counseling, please click on&nbsp;[Contact Us](/contact/info/selectusa/gov)&nbsp;to send us an e-mail.
+To request investment counseling, please click on&nbsp;[info@SelectUSA.gov](mailto:info@SelectUSA.gov)&nbsp;to send us an e-mail.
 You will be contacted within two (2) business days.

 ### What Happens Next: